Share your story, jokes, photos, and art

 Before writing, you might want to leaf through a few issues to see what kinds of articles are published.
-Most are first-person accounts of the writer’s experience with alcoholism and Alcoholics Anonymous.
-Grapevine publishes stories for special departments such as Emotional Sobriety, Sponsorship, Newcomers, Youth Enjoying Sobriety, Old-Timers and Home Group, as well as articles about the Steps and Traditions, jokes for “At Wit’s End” and letters for “Dear Grapevine.”
+Most are first-person accounts of the writer’s experience with alcoholism and AA.
+Grapevine publishes stories for special departments such as Emotional Sobriety, Sponsorship, Newcomers, What’s On Your Mind?, Young & Sober, Old-Timers, Spiritual Awakenings, Service and Home Group, as well as articles about each Step and Tradition, jokes for “At Wit’s End” and letters for “Dear Grapevine.”
 But you are not confined to these topics.
 The editors are always looking for innovative material, as long as it relates to AA experience and reflects an awareness of AA’s singleness of purpose.
 Articles are reviewed by the editorial staff and selected by consensus.
-You will be notified if your story or photo is selected for publication.

 Poems, prayers, song lyrics, tributes to individuals, plays, previously published material or anything unrelated to AA or that violates the principles of AA.